apache/iceberg/site/docs/spark.md

 ## Procedures

-In Spark 3 Iceberg provides an SQL API for accomplishing the [maintenance actions](maintenance.md).
+In Spark 3 Iceberg provides an SQL API for accomplishing [maintenance actions](maintenance.md).
 Support for stored procedures is tied to the DataSourceV2 catalog and requires that the Iceberg Extensions are enabled for the Spark Session.

 ### General Usage

-To call an Iceberg stored procedure, execute a `CALL` command against the iceberg catalog.
+To call an Iceberg stored procedure, execute a `CALL` command against the Iceberg catalog.
 All procedures are added to the `system` keyspace.
 Procedures can take positional or named arguments.

 #### Generic Call with Positional Arguments